-We have incurred significant losses since our inception, anticipate that we will continue to incur significant losses in 2020 and may continue to incur losses in the future.
+We have incurred significant losses since our inception, anticipate that we will continue to incur significant losses in 2021 and may continue to incur losses in the future.

-We have incurred significant net losses in each year since our inception in July 2005, and as of June 30, 2020, we had an accumulated deficit of \$420.6 million.
+We have incurred significant net losses in each year since our inception in July 2005, and as of March 31, 2021, we had an accumulated deficit of \$447.4 million.

 We have devoted most of our financial resources to research and development, including our non-clinical development activities and clinical trials.
-To date, we have financed our operations primarily through the issuance of equity securities, borrowings, payments from our commercial partner, Grünenthal, monetization of certain future royalties and commercial sales milestones from the European sales of Zalviso by Grünenthal, funding from the DoD, and more recently with revenues from sales of DSUVIA since the commercial launch in the first quarter of 2019.
+To date, we have financed our operations primarily through the issuance of equity securities, borrowings, payments from Grünenthal, the monetization of certain future royalties and commercial sales milestones from the European sales of Zalviso by Grünenthal, funding from the Department of Defense, or DoD, and more recently with revenues from sales of DSUVIA since the commercial launch in the first quarter of 2019.
 The size of our future net losses will depend, in part, on the rate of future expenditures and our ability to generate revenues.
-We expect to continue to incur substantial expenses as we support commercialization activities for DSUVIA, conduct research and development activities, including the FDA regulatory review of the Zalviso NDA, once resubmitted, and support the manufacturing and supply of Zalviso in Europe for Grünenthal until our obligations under the Amended Agreements terminate.
+We expect to continue to incur substantial expenses as we support commercialization activities for DSUVIA and conduct research and development activities, including the FDA regulatory review of the Zalviso NDA, once resubmitted.
 Grünenthal's sales of Zalviso in Europe have historically been small.
-If DSUVIA is not successfully commercialized in the U.S., or if Zalviso is not successfully developed or commercialized in the U.S., or if revenues are insufficient following marketing approval, we will not achieve profitability and our business may fail.
+If DSUVIA is not successfully commercialized in the U.S., or if revenues are insufficient following marketing approval, we will not achieve profitability and our business may fail.
 Our success is also dependent on current and future collaborations to market our products outside of the United States, which may not materialize or prove to be successful.